Frequently Asked Questions

 How are music, PE, art, library, and recess integrated into the schedule?

 As part of our whole-child curriculum, students participate in a variety of classes throughout the week.
-Music, art, yoga, library, and innovation lab classes are held each week, with physical education classes twice per week.
+Music, art, yoga, library, and innovation lab classes are held each week, with physical education classes three times per week.

 Does JAO value free play for children?